uxiew/epub2MD/README.md

 - expand ?: boolean
 - convertToMarkdown ?: (htmlstr: string) => string

-  use custom convert function, you can use turndown or node - html - markdown.etc.
+  use custom convert function, you can use turndown or node-html-markdown.etc.

 ### EpubObject